NCAR/DataAnalysis101/Week08/Lecture8_1.md

 Residual standard error = $ RSE =  \sqrt{ \frac{1}{N-2} RSS}$

 The "minus 2" comes from subtracting the line (slope and intercept).
+In general for least squares fitting the 2 is replaced by the total number of least squares parameters being fit.

 - The residual standard error summarizes the spread in the residuals and is useful if they are approximately normal (e.g. follows rules for fraction being within certain number of standard deviations of zero.)